Greetings! This is important so please read carefully.

 If you do not have health or insurance or choose not to have your visit filed with insurance the cost is a discounted flat fee of $60 for the visit.

-Will you continue to do Telehealth visits after the crisis?
+Will you continue to do Telehealth visits after the pandemic?

 Perhaps.
 Our focus now is to assist in decreasing pandemic illness within the community.
 If health insurance companies reimburse reasonably, it could be something we continue for certain visit types.
 We could potentially get to a point where patients come in for their annual physical/wellness visit, and at the option of the patient, if everything is stable be able to treat many things via Telehealth.
 Even though your time in the office here is typically very brief compared to many other offices this setup would save patients a lot of time away from work and hassle of coming to the office.